 PMGY volunteers teach at community centres that provide education to Nepal’s poorest communities.
 Your main role is to teach English but there is also the chance to teach other subjects such as Maths and Arts when required.
 The community centres have staff who will assist volunteers but most of the time volunteers lead their own lessons.
 The lessons are largely informal and volunteers have the freedom to be creative with their lesson plans.

 You should arrive into Tribhuvan International Airport in Kathmandu (airport code KTM) on the selected Sunday start date.
+Programmes start on the 1st and 3rd Saturday of each month.
 You will be met at the airport by one of our local staff or an appointed driver who will be holding a named sign.
 They will take you to your accommodation where you will spend the rest of your day at leisure.

 The programme ends on the Sunday of your final week and you should depart the accommodation on this day.